Vishnupriya2208/Bootcamp/day2/README.md

  **Task 4: Line Chart - Happiness Score Over the Years**

 📌 **Overview**
-This project visualizes the **Happiness Score Over the Years** using a **Line Chart**.
+This task visualizes the **Happiness Score Over the Years** using a **Line Chart**.
 The chart helps analyze trends in **happiness levels** across different years, providing insights into factors affecting global well-being.

 ---
  📂 **Files in this Folder**